rcman/FGBASIC/updates/readme.md

 - Added option for GPRINT to place text on a graphic screen.<BR>
 - Added While and WEND
 - Added $INKEY
+- Compile to executable - Works for Linux, Mac, Windows
+-
 <BR>

 # Fixes